Common ADHD Interventions

 • Nuts and seeds

-Children with ADHD may also have lower levels of zinc, a vital mineral that plays a critical role in brain health and development.
-Zinc-rich foods that you can easily incorporate into your diet include:
+Children with ADHD may also have lower levels of zinc, a mineral that plays a role in brain health and development.
+Zinc-rich foods that you can discuss with your nutritionist or doctor include the following:

 • Chicken